michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 but at some point it began to dawn on me that I was looking at the wrong suspect.
 The *compiler* doesn't do string merging.
 The *linker* does.
 The compiler just sets everything up.
 It made a lot of sense once I had realized that.

-So I needed some other language construct.
-A simpler one.
-One that allows me to state what I want as bluntly as possible.
+So... if the compiler isn't helping because of all those semantic subtleties that are far beyond my simple needs, perhaps I should bypass it.
 Hmm.
 Can you actually use assembler *directives* in inline assembler?
 All documentation examples and tutorials I've seen just do opcodes and the occasional label.

 Let's just give it a try: